basecode/aem-seo-research/README.md

   /sitemap.xml), especially useful for page in development as they are not listed yet in the robots.txt or sitemap_index.xml, to use instead of the top pages from Ahrefs

+These options will only be used by their relevant assessments.

 The backlinks will be checked on the development environment, if a `devBaseURL` is provided (with priority) or an `gitHubURL` is set in SpaceCat for the site.
 If none of these are set, the backlinks will be checked on the production environment, as inferred from the `baseURL` of the site in SpaceCat.